jacksund/simmate/docs/full_guides/extras/file_converters/structures.md

 )
 ```

-If you'd like to convert between formats (such as CIF --> POSCAR), you should treat this a two-step process:
+To convert between formats (for example, CIF to POSCAR), follow this two-step process:

 ``` python
 from simmate.toolkit import Structure